 What Types of Damages Can Be Recovered by Filing a TBI Claim?

 Personal Injury Law works differently than criminal law.
 A personal injury attorney is not trying to convict anyone of a crime.
 They work to get compensation for accident victims that suffered injury due to another party’s negligence.
-The compensation could be in the form of an insurance settlement or an award of damages from the court.
+The compensation could be an insurance settlement or an award of damages from the court.
 This type of compensation is designed to provide relief for losses suffered during and after the accident that caused the injury.

 The following losses may be eligible for compensation by settlement or at trial: